What is the Wayback Machine?

 - The Wayback Machine is a tool that allows users to surf those archived versions of web pages.

-- Visitors to the Wayback Machine can enter a URL (i.e. a website address), select a date, and then begin surfing on an old version of that web site.
+- Visitors to the Wayback Machine can enter a website address, select a date, and then begin surfing on an old version of that web site.

-- As of the beginning of 2013, the Internet Archive had archived 264 billion web pages.
+- As of May 2015, the Internet Archive had archived 475 billion web pages.

 - Unfortunately, websites or pages we link to sometimes disappear from the internet or are suddenly unaccessible, usually for reasons unknown to us.